FK76exe/NR2003-stats-generator/README.md

 If you enter a path to a database file that does not exist, NRSG will create it there.

 If you are following the BIY method, you **must** copy the config.ini file [here](./src/config.ini) and paste it into the folder containing the executable at the same level.

+Note: **DO NOT DEPLOY** onto a live server!
+This application was not designed for deployment as the SQL queries in the backend are stored as parameterized strings, making it prone to SQL injection attacks.

+*Documentation/FAQ will be created at a later date*